 Justice League Unlimited

-The Suicide Squad and its members appear as occasional antagonists or supporting characters in this show, making their first appearance in "Suicide Squad."
+The Suicide Squad and its members appear as occasional antagonists or supporting characters in Arrow, making their first appearance in "Suicide Squad."
 Team members who appear are Deadshot, Shrapnel, Bronze Tiger, Lyla Michaels and Cupid.

 DC Universe Online